History of FC Basel (1918–1939): Thirty-third, the first Swiss Cup was held

-As in the previous seasons, this's season the Serie A was divided into three regional groups, each group with nine teams.
+As in the previous seasons, this is season the Serie A was divided into three regional groups, each group with nine teams.
 Basel were allocated to the Central group together with local clubs Concordia Basel, Nordstern Basel and Old Boys Basel.
 The other teams allocated to this group were Young Boys Bern, FC Bern, Aarau, Grenchen and the newly promoted Solothurn.
 Basel visited the group newcomers for the first match and promptly lost 1–2.
 Following this initial shock, the team played twelve games in succession undefeated.
 However, only six of these games were won and six were drawn and at this point, despite having defeated the league leaders Young Boys, they were trailing by five points.
 Basel lost their last two home games and thus ended the season in second position.
 During their league season Basel won seven of their matches, drawing six and were defeated three times.
 They were nine points adrift of Young Boys, who continued to the finals.
 Servette won the championship, Grasshopper Club were runners-up and YB were classified third.
 In their 16 league matches the team scored 26 goals and conceded 14.
 Arnold Hürzeler, who had joined the team for this season, was the team's top league goal scorer with eight goals.
 He left the club after the season.
 Karl Bielser was second best league scorer with seven goals.